algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ##### Data Usage

-Works in One-Way Unless You Store It.
+Works in one-way unless you store it.
 Bubble can display theses external data directly, but:

 - You **can’t use** native filtering/searching on external data like you can using bubble's database.